Chicken keeping: come for the eggs, stay for the chaos.

 I should know.

-That’s how chicken math works.
-You start with a few hens.
-Then you “just add a few more” the next year.
-Then you try a new breed because the catalog picture shows eggs in shades of turquoise, and wouldn’t that look pretty in the carton?
-Before long, you’re not a casual chicken keeper—you’re running what looks like a small commercial hatchery.
+That’s chicken math.
+You start with a few hens, add “just a couple more,” then try a new breed because the catalog shows turquoise eggs.
+Before long, you’re not a casual chicken keeper—you’re running a small hatchery.

 (Truth now: I turned my chicken obsession into a business and ended up with 400 layers.
-Yes, you read that right and it’s not a typo—four hundred!)
+Yes, you read that right—four hundred.)

 Chicken math isn’t really math—it’s sorcery.
-Numbers appear out of thin air.
-Chicks materialize in cardboard boxes on your porch.
-And somehow every new addition makes perfect sense in the moment.
+Chicks materialize out of nowhere, and every new addition makes perfect sense in the moment.
 The only thing multiplying faster than your chickens is the number of excuses you come up with to justify them.

-So why raise chickens if they’re so much work?
+So why go through all the work of raising chickens?
 Because they’re worth it.
-They give you fresh eggs, fertilizer, endless entertainment, and more stories than you’ll ever fit into polite conversation.
+Backyard chickens give you fresh eggs, natural fertilizer, endless entertainment, and more stories than you’ll ever fit into polite conversation.

 And if you’re wondering what this adventure really costs, just ask Jim.
 He’ll tell you: “About six chickens more than whatever Sandy said we were getting.”